 On economic contribution of tourism: TSA 2008

-The Tourism Satellite Account (TSA) is a standard statistical framework and the main tool for the economic measurement of tourism.
 The Tourism Satellite Account: Recommended Methodological Framework 2008 (also known as the TSA: RMF 2008) provides the updated common conceptual framework for constructing a TSA.
 It adopts the basic system of concepts, classifications, definitions, tables and aggregates of the System of National Accounts 2008 (SNA 2008), the international standard for a systematic summary of national economic activity, from a functional perspective.